hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Deviation Penalty
 The deviation penalty aims to penalise [ploidy|purity] combinations which require extensive sub-clonality to explain the observed copy number pattern.

-For each [ploidy|purity] combination tested an implied major and minor allele ploidy is calculated based on the observed BAF and depth ratio.
+For each [ploidy|purity] combination tested an implied major and minor allele copy number is calculated based on the observed BAF and depth ratio.
 A deviation penalty is then calculated for each segment based on the implied ploidies.
 The function used is designed to explicitly capture a set of intuitive rules relating to known biology of cancer genomes, specifically:
-- For major allele ploidy > 1 and minor allele ploidy > 0 a fixed deviation penalty applies
+- For major allele copy number > 1 and minor allele copy number > 0 a fixed deviation penalty applies
-  - the penalty depends only on the distance to the nearest integer ploidy and varies between a minimum of a small baseline deviation [0.2] and a max of 1.
+  - the penalty depends only on the distance to the nearest integer copy number and varies between a minimum of a small baseline deviation [0.2] and a max of 1.
-  - For small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to reflect the fact the increasing probability that the observed deviation requires a implied non-integer (subclonal) ploidy.
+  - For small deviations from an integer don’t occur any additional penalty, but once a certain noise level is exceeded the penalty grows rapidly to reflect the fact the increasing probability that the observed deviation requires a implied non-integer (subclonal) copy number.
   - The deviation penalty is increased more slowly at lower purities reflecting the increased expected noise.
 This is implemented by modeling the penalty as a normal distribution with the standard deviation a function of the purity.
-- An additional and increasing penalty multiplier applies for implied major allele ploidy < 1.
+- An additional and increasing penalty multiplier applies for implied major allele copy number < 1.
 This is intended to capture the relative rarity of large homozygous deletions in cancer genomes, so potential solutions with significant amounts of homozygous deletion are penalised significantly.
-- An additional and increasing penalty also applies for implied minor allele ploidy < 0 to strongly penalise solutions which imply negative copy number and are biologically implausible.
+- An additional and increasing penalty also applies for implied minor allele copy number < 0 to strongly penalise solutions which imply negative copy number and are biologically implausible.

-The following chart illustrates the deviation penalty applied for each of minor and major allele ploidy at both 30% and 70% purity.
+The following chart illustrates the deviation penalty applied for each of minor and major allele copy number at both 30% and 70% purity.

 ![Deviation Penalty](src/main/resources/readme/FittedPurityDeviationPenalty.png)